nuztalgia/botstrap/docs/readme.md

 [Renovate](https://github.com/renovatebot/renovate).
 However, this setup is not quite immune to problems:

-- An automatic update to a direct dependency might introduce a change that breaks something on the documentation site.
+- An automatic, unchecked update to a dependency might introduce a change that breaks something on the documentation site.
 - Transitive dependencies are not specified, which might result in inconsistencies when building the site across different environments.

-To mitigate these potential issues, we use [`pip-compile`](https://pip-tools.readthedocs.io/en/latest/#example-usage-for-pip-compile) to generate the [`requirements.txt`](requirements.txt) file, which is a complete list of direct **and** transitive dependencies, along with their respective pinned versions and [hashes](https://pip.pypa.io/en/stable/topics/secure-installs/#hash-checking-mode) in order to ensure correctness.
+To mitigate these potential issues, we use [`pip-compile`](https://pip-tools.readthedocs.io/en/latest/#example-usage-for-pip-compile) to generate the [`requirements.txt`](requirements.txt) file with a complete list of all direct **and** transitive dependencies, along with their respective pinned versions and [hashes](https://pip.pypa.io/en/stable/topics/secure-installs/#hash-checking-mode) in order to ensure correctness.
 This file is therefore the "canonical" set of requirements